Marqn002/Mythology-of-Cultures/assets/README.md

 Unfortunately I didn't give myself enough time to fill out the pages of the website other than the social media page and the form page.

 Problems: <br>
-One of the main problems I have is the fact that the CSS code does not show up on
+One of the main problems I have is the fact that the CSS code does not show up on the github page.